PSLRA & SPDR Labrador Rescue Chair Person

 Helping a Dog In Need of Rescue

-We very much appreciate the concern received regarding Labrador Retrievers, (or any dog), in need of rescue.
+We very much appreciate concern received regarding purebred Labrador Retrievers in need of rescue.

-By working together, truly amazing things can happen on behalf dogs in need.
+By working together, truly amazing things can happen on behalf Labradors in need.

 Sadie was cooped up in an apartment and had a lot of energy.
 She now has a home with a family who understands her zest for life!